 - Tuesday, May 17, 2022

 All sessions begin at 5 p.m.
 PT/8 p.m.
 ET and are expected to last approximately 90 minutes.

 Anyone interested must be able to commit to all session dates as the success of the program relies on group interaction and participation.
-We estimate a total time commitment of 20 hours throughout the course of the program, in addition to time to read assigned book selection.
+We estimate a total time commitment of 30 hours throughout the course of the program.

 How can I share this info?

 If you know an alumna sister who is a great candidate, refer her using the following button.
-And, of course, you can simply share this webpage!
+Or, you can simply share this webpage!

 What if the dates don't work for me?

 You can wait to apply for a future session of The Clara Project (offered up to three times a year) or you can access the curriculum on your own.
-While you won’t get the benefit of small group discussions or one-on-one coaching, you can still access all the content so you can learn at a pace that fits your schedule!
+While you won’t get the benefit of small group discussions or peer-to-peer coaching, you can still access all the content so you can learn at a pace that fits your schedule!